About Katie Virga

 Philosophy & Approach

 I bring warmth, curiosity, and humor into my work with clients in order to create a space of safety, exploration, and empowerment.
-I support clients in reflecting on relationship patterns and the impact of past experiences, sitting with emotions, and identifying needs, values, and boundaries.
-I believe self-awareness is crucial to growth, but also recognize the importance of putting insights into action.
-Therefore, I also support clients in experimenting with more adaptive ways of being with themselves and others.
+I support clients in reflecting on relationship patterns and the impact of past experiences, sitting with difficult emotions, and identifying needs, values, and boundaries.
+I see self-awareness as crucial to growth, but also recognize the importance of creating change through new experiences.
+Therefore, I also support clients in shifting how they relate with themselves and others.

 M.A. in Counseling Psychology, John F. Kennedy University (2019)